tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/bot/harness/README.md

   deferred — AAA video-game bots typically do not adapt deeply.
-- **Pattern industry-standard.** This is the Stockfish chess-engine difficulty pattern, the FIFA AI pattern, the NBA 2K AI pattern: the underlying engine is identical across all four difficulties; lower levels are degraded with explicit recreational mistakes.
+- **Pattern industry-standard.** This is the Stockfish chess-engine difficulty pattern, the FIFA AI pattern, the NBA 2K AI pattern: the underlying engine is identical across all three difficulties; lower levels are degraded with explicit recreational mistakes.

 What we explicitly do **not** promise: